“Read Then Write” Method — A Teaching Philosophy

 *Learning plans are developed based on each student’s needs and goals.

-*$45-60 per hour.
+*$45-70 per hour.
 Tutoring packages available by month, semester, or school year.
-For everyone’s safety, in person tutoring is not available during the pandemic.
-Individual Tutoring sessions take place on FaceTime or Zoom
+For everyone’s safety, in-person tutoring may not be available during the pandemic or is subject to change.
+Individual Tutoring sessions take place on Google Meet.

 Small Group Instructor